Google Classroom Integration

 To change the grade from "Draft" to "Returned" so the student can see it, you can simply type in the grade in Google Classroom and change the status manually to "Returned."

 Note: When you export Edpuzzle grades, don't worry if they appear as "Not turned in" on Google Classroom.
-This is simply because students didn't have to manually turn in the assignment on Google Classroom since you exported their grades for them from Edpuzzle.
+This is simply because students didn't have to manually turn in the assignment on Google Classroom.
+To change this, have the student click “Mark as Done” on the assignment in Google Classroom.

 Importing new students from Google Classroom